Salon (gathering): Historiography

 The history of the salon is far from straightforward.
 The salon has been studied in depth by a mixture of feminist, Marxist, cultural, social, and intellectual historians.
 Each of these methodologies focuses on different aspects of the salon, and thus have varying analyses of its importance in terms of French history and the Enlightenment as a whole.

 Major historiographical debates focus on the relationship between the salons and the public sphere, as well as the role played by women within the salons.

 Breaking down the salons into historical periods is complicated due to the various historiographical debates that surround them.
 Most studies stretch from the early 16th century up until around the end of the 18th century.
 Goodman is typical in ending her study at the French Revolution where, she writes: 'the literary public sphere was transformed into the political public'.
 Steven Kale is relatively alone in his recent attempts to extend the period of the salon up until Revolution of 1848:A whole world of social arrangements and attitude supported the existence of French salons: an idle aristocracy, an ambitious middle class, an active intellectual life, the social density of a major urban center, sociable traditions, and a certain aristocratic feminism.
-This world did not disappear in 1789.In the 1920s, Gertrude Stein's Saturday evening salons (described in Ernest Hemingway's A Moveable Feast and depicted fictionally in Woody Allen's Midnight in Paris) gained notoriety for including Pablo Picasso and other twentieth-century luminaries like Alice B. Toklas.
+This world did not disappear in 1789.In the 1920s, Gertrude Stein's Saturday evening salons (described in Ernest Hemingway's 1964 novel A Moveable Feast and depicted fictionally in Woody Allen's 2011 film Midnight in Paris) gained notoriety for including Pablo Picasso and other twentieth-century luminaries like Alice B. Toklas.

 Her contemporary Natalie Clifford Barney's handmade dinner place setting is on display at The Brooklyn Museum.
 Like Stein, she was also an author and American ex-pat living in Paris at the time, hosting literary salons that were attended by Ernest Hemingway and F. Scott Fitzgerald as well.
-She bought a home with an old Masonic temple in the backyard which she dubbed Temple d’Amitié, the Temple of Friendship, for private meetings with attendees of her salons.
+She bought a home with an old Masonic temple in the backyard which she dubbed Temple d'Amitié, the Temple of Friendship, for private meetings with attendees of her salons.

-In 2018, Barnard College professor Caroline Weber's book “Proust's Duchess: How Three Celebrated Women Captured the Imagination of Fin-de-Siècle Paris” was shortlisted for the Pulitzer Prize and was the first in-depth study of the three Parisian salon hostesses Proust used to create his supreme fictional character, the Duchesse de Guermantes.
+In 2018, Barnard College professor Caroline Weber's book Proust's Duchess: How Three Celebrated Women Captured the Imagination of Fin-de-Siècle Paris was shortlisted for the Pulitzer Prize and was the first in-depth study of the three Parisian salon hostesses Proust used to create his supreme fictional character, the Duchesse de Guermantes.

-Conversation, content and form
+Conversation, content, and form

-Contemporary literature about the salons is dominated by idealistic notions of politeness, civility and honesty, though it is debated whether they lived up to these standards.
+Contemporary literature about the salons is dominated by idealistic notions of politeness, civility, and honesty, though it is debated whether they lived up to these standards.
 These older texts tend to portray reasoned debates and egalitarian polite conversation.
 Dena Goodman contends that, rather than being leisure-based or "schools of civilité", salons were at "the very heart of the philosophic community" and thus integral to the process of Enlightenment.
 In short, Goodman argues, the 17th and 18th century saw the emergence of the academic, Enlightenment salons, which came out of the aristocratic "schools of civilité".
 Politeness, argues Goodman, took second place to academic discussion.